billy-le/billyle.dev/src/content/posts/use-husky-and-node-to-unstage-draft-posts-from-git.md

 To [install Husky](https://typicode.github.io/husky/), you need to have `Node` installed since you will use `npm`.

-I use `pnpm` but you can use any package manager supported in the link about.
+I use `pnpm`, but you can use any package manager supported in the link above.

 Run the command `pnpm add husky -D`.
 This will install Husky as a devDependency.

-Then run `pnpm exec husky init` so Husky can take care of the setup for you.
+Then run `pnpm exec husky init`, so Husky can take care of the setup for you.

 If you look in your project now, you should see a `.husky` folder.
 If you look inside, you will see a `pre-commit` file with the command `pnpm test` inside.